BitcoinDesign/Guide/guide/foundations/backups.md

 - Catastrophic events - your backup location got destroyed
 - Inheritance loss - next-of-kin were unable to access your wallet

+## Backup levels, basic to advanced

+A basic backup can be done in a few minutes, while more advanced setups can require the purchase of dedicated material and more effort.

 Let’s look at some real life examples and methods of backing up single-key wallets.
 (Multi-key setups require their own writeup.)

+{% include image.html
+   image = "/assets/images/guide/foundations/backups/backup-table-sketch.png"
+   retina = "/assets/images/guide/foundations/backups/backup-table-sketch@2x.png"
-[illustration of backup levels]
+   alt-text = "Table of backup levels"
+%}

 <br>

+#### Level 0
-## Level 0 - encrypted cloud backup
+## Encrypted cloud backup

 By storing the recovery-phrase in an online location that is encrypted (not in plain text) and hard to access by anyone other than yourself, you are protected against *loss of wallet*.